-Lefitolimod belongs to a general class (group) of HIV drugs called latency-reversing agents.
+Lefitolimod is anthat is being studied as part of a strategy to cure HIV .
+Lefitolimod belongs to a general group of HIV drugs called .
 There are different types of latency-reversing agents.
-Lefitolimod is a type of latency-reversing agent called a toll-like receptor agonist.2
+Lefitolimod is a type of latency-reversing agent called a toll-like agonist.2

 Study Names: TEACH study; NCT02443935

 Status: This study has been completed.

 Purpose: The purpose of this study was to investigate whether lefitolimod could reactivate latent HIV, improve immune responses in participants with HIV, reduce the size of the latent HIV reservoir, and delay the time to a after temporarily stopping ART.
 The study also assessed the safety of lefitolimod.2,10

 Study Names: TITAN; NCT03837756